mjbradvica/personal-website-articles/2024/introducing-chainstrategy.md

 }
 ```

-Creating a profile for a strategy is done in the same fashion.
+Creating a profile for a strategy is done in the same fashion with one caveat; adding a strategy handler requires a predicate to decide which handler will be chosen.

 ```csharp
 public class MyStrategyProfile : StrategyProfile<MyRequest, MyResponse>